 KwaZulu Natal is one of South Africa’s most beautiful provinces and one of its most popular tourist destinations.
 It is a spectacular, multi-cultural, subtropical region flanked by the warm Indian Ocean and the striking Drakensberg mountain range.
 The province stretches from Port Edward in the south to the borders of Swaziland and Mozambique in the north.
 Although Durban is the most popular city in Kwazulu Natal, there are a myriad of other things to do there and an abundance of affordable accommodation to stay in.

-Hluhluwe Imfolozi Park has the honorary status of being the oldest proclaimed nature reserve in Africa (1895).
+Hluhluwe-Imfolozi Park in KwaZulu Natal has the honorary status of being the oldest proclaimed nature reserve in Africa (1895).
 The reserve covers over 96000 ha and boasts the Big Five and many other species of animals as well as over 300 species of birds.
-Self-driving is permitted.
+Self-driving is permitted or you can stay at a private lodge like Rhino Ridge Safari Lodge, where game drives are included.

 KwaZulu Natal is home to some of South Africa's most significant battlefields, historic sites where battles took place over 200 tumultuous years.
 Professional tour guides will show you the sites and paint colourful pictures of the scenes that took place in them.

-There are nine Blue Flag beaches in Kwazulu Natal.
-Two are in Durban.
+This is one of the most popular things to do in Kwazulu Natal.
+There are nine Blue Flag beaches here, of which two are in Durban.
 The rest are in the South Coast.
 The beaches are picturesque and the water is warm.
 Do you need any more excuses for lazy days at the beach?

 The picturesque Lake St Lucia, is part of the iSimangaliso Wetland Park, a UNESCO World Heritage Site.
 It is one of Africa’s largest estuaries.
-Over 800 hippos and 1200 crocodiles as well as flocks of pelicans and flamingos can be found there.
+Over 800 hippos and 1200 crocodiles as well as various other species of birds can be found there.
 Sunset boat cruises on the estuary are a must-do.

 The Umgeni Steam Railway is committed to preserving railway heritage in South Africa There are train rides on the last Sunday of every month to give people an opportunity to experience a nostalgic railway trip, like in days gone by, and to raise money for their projects.